 Our Top Picks

-Why It Made the Cut: State Farm’s nationwide availability, multiple ways of getting a quote, strong financial strength, high customer satisfaction, and affordable price all contribute to its top spot.
+Why It Made the Cut: State Farm’s nationwide availability, multiple ways of getting a quote, strong financial strength, high customer satisfaction ratings, and affordable price all contribute to its top spot.

 State Farm offers a great combination of benefits that many renters would want out of their insurance.
 Renters across the country can get a quote online, by phone, or by talking to a local agent.
 Rates are typically lower than those of competitors and the national average cost for renters insurance.
 And if the renter already uses State Farm for their auto, life, umbrella, or other insurance needs, they can bundle their renters insurance with those policies for additional savings.
 Some discounts may vary by state and not apply to all renters, but State Farm’s already low prices mean renters don’t necessarily need to rely on discounts to get a low rate.